 Summative assessments are used at the end of each module.
+Assessment methods for modules 2, 3 and 4 are different, and the timelines are staggered, to reduce the impact of these 3 modules concluding in the same week.
 One Health principles will be assessed before the research project is started to ensure that students demonstrate the baseline competencies required from the range of knowledge, skills and attitudes necessary.
 The following assessment methods are used:

-- Formative and summative OBEs
+- Formative and summative Open Book Examinations (OBE)

 - Presentations and reports

-- Reflective and evaluative essays
+- · Reflective and evaluative essays

 - Academic writing

 - Research methodology

 - Problem solving exercises